P143 Inspiration & News

 At the airport, I walked along with the kids and other families towards security.
 And, just like that, our host daughter was on her way back home.
 Heartbreaking because we do wonder what the next few months will be like for her.
 My husband and I had said from the beginning that our primary goal was to connect a child with a potential forever family.
 A friend has contacted us with plans to hosting her this summer and we were able to facilitate introductions before hosting ended.

-In four short weeks, this beautiful girl came into our lives and we are the better for it, not her.
-Imagine this, Project 143 is an avenue to enrich the lives of orphans from a war torn country and yet, it’s us who are fuller of heart and mind.
+In four short weeks, this beautiful girl came into our lives and we are the better for it.
+Imagine this, Project 143 is an avenue to enrich the lives of orphans from a war torn country and yet, it’s us who are fulled in heart and mind.

-Project 143 is an amazing organization with volunteers who spent hours on the phone learning about my family and trying to find a great match.
-Because of the host experience, I’ve now joined P143 as a volunteer coordinator and will assist in recruiting and matching families for future hosting sessions.
+Project 143 is an amazing organization with volunteers who spend hours on the phone learning about families and assisting their decision.
 I cannot wait to see how many more children we can help experience this same joy.

 This past Christmas, my family decided to host for the very first time.
 Through a series of events, we were matched with a beautiful 13 year old girl.
 While we might not have originally intended to host a teen girl, God knew she was meant for our family and we immediately fell in love with her upon arrival.

 The biggest blessing of the hosting experience was watching our host daughter begin understanding what it means to have a relationship with God.
 My family viewed hosting as an opportunity to do mission work in our home.
 Our church family ordered a Russian bible and, at night, my husband and the older girls would sit down and read their bibles together.
 She had a real desire to participate and would follow along and listen intently.

 She initiated a conversation with us very early the first week about baptism.